Nonlinear terahertz electro-optical responses in centrosymmetric electronic systems: Introduction

-First, there is a basic dichotomy between what is experimentally measured, and what can be computed using perturbative field theoretic techniques.
-As we show below, the measured nonlinear current is the sum of several response functions that obey causality.
-However, what can be calculated using field theory are contour ordered correlators that can be factorized using Wick's theorem.
-The contour can be ordered either in real time using Keldysh's two-time formalism~\cite{Kamenev}, or it can be ordered in imaginary time using Matsubara technique~\cite{Mahan}.
-The advantage of the former is that, at the end of the book keeping, one can avoid an additional step which is necessary in the Matsubara method, namely having to make analytic continuations from imaginary to real axes.
-The advantage of the latter is that, in the intermediate steps, the typical expressions in the Matsubara formalism are more compact.
-Besides the technical intricacies, the careful extraction of the response functions from the correlation functions is important to determine the presence or absence of finite temperature effects in the nonlinear signals.
+Besides the technical intricacies, the careful extraction of the response functions from the correlation functions is important to keep track of finite temperature effects in the nonlinear signals.
 The above dichotomy between causal response functions and contour ordered correlation functions is already present at a linear response level.
 The only difference here is that the causality structure, or equivalently, the analytic continuations are more complex in the case of a nonlinear response.
-Importantly, we find that the basic intuition concerning finite temperature effects remain the same here as in linear response.
-Namely, thermal factors are not important if the dominant relaxation process is elastic scattering, just as in Drude conductivity.
+Importantly, we show that the basic intuition concerning finite temperature effects remain the same here as in linear response.
+Namely, thermal factors are not important if the dominant relaxation process is elastic scattering, just as in linear Drude conductivity.
 While, inelastic scattering (not discussed in this work) leads to nontrivial temperature dependencies.

-Second, the importance of obtaining results that are consistent with particle number conservation, that can be expressed in terms of a global $U(1)$ symmetry.
-As noted already, this conservation leads to the generalization of the $f$-sum rule, and it also ensures that the response is zero for constant time independent vector potentials.
+Secondly, the importance of obtaining results that are consistent with particle number conservation, that can be expressed in terms of a global $U(1)$ symmetry.
+This conservation leads to the generalization of the $f$-sum rule, and it also ensures that the response is zero for constant time independent vector potentials.
 Physically, such a vector potential implies zero electric field in the bulk, and consequently such a potential does not affect the system, provided the electromagnetic response at the boundary is unremarkable.
 In terms of the $U(1)$ symmetry, a constant vector potential can be absorbed, and therefore ``gauged out'', in a global redefinition of the phases of the single particle wavefunctions, provided the system is in a non-superconducting phase.
-From a diagrammatic point of view, this implies that keeping only an arbitrary subset of diagrams in the calculation of $\bj_{nl}$ will often lead to unphysical answers.
+From a diagrammatic point of view, this implies that keeping only an arbitrary subset of diagrams in the calculation of $\bj_{nl}$, the nonlinear current, will often lead to unphysical answers.